psycho-baller/spotifyconnected/README.md

 ## TODO

+- [ ] get the data and input it into the journal form
 - [ ] scrollable dashboard... orrrr
 - [ ] Request for quota increase
 - [ ] I could instead make the bg transparent and render the canvas behind the dom elements